Durham-Orange Light Rail Transit Project

 Any changes in the project?

-In response to public comments received, GoTriangle is evaluating the possibility of providing light rail service to North Carolina Central University’s campus.
-The addition of this station would provide service high-quality, frequent service to the students of NCCU and the surrounding neighborhoods, which could make it the most used station in Durham.
+The addition of this station will provide high-quality, frequent service to the students of NCCU and the surrounding neighborhoods, which could make it the most used station in Durham.
 This connection would connect three of the Triangle’s major universities and provide greater access to educational opportunities and partnerships at other campuses for the students of NCCU, Duke and UNC, and residents of Durham and Chapel Hill.

-In addition to evaluating service to NCCU, we continue to look at other refinements in the project that were identified in the public comments on the Environmental Impact Statement.
+GoTriangle continues to look at other refinements in the project that were identified in the public comments during our environmental evaluations.

 Any updates on the funding?